top of page

 Location and Directions

 The Ostional Wildlife Refuge is situated on the Nicoya Peninsula, approximately 50 km (31 miles) from Nicoya city and a few kilometers (a couple of miles) from Nosara.
 It is 107 km (66.5 miles) and a 2.5-hour drive from Playas del Coco, 60 km (37.6 miles) and a 1.5-hour drive from Tamarindo, and 104 km (64 miles) and a 2-hour and 15-minute drive from Liberia Airport.
-If you plan to drive yourself, its best to have a 4wd or a high clearance car for this route.

 Bus:

-• From San Jose: take a bus to Nosara which leaves at 5:30 AM and from Nosara take a taxi to Ostional.
+• From San Jose: take a bus to Nosara, which leaves at 5:30 AM, and from Nosara take a taxi to Ostional.

 • From Nosara: Catch a local bus headed north, up the coast toward San Juanillo or Playa Azul.
 Or take a fairly priced taxi.